Albanians: Greece

 Large-scale migration from Albania to Greece occurred after 1991.
+During this period, at least 500,000 Albanians have migrated and relocated to Greece.
+Despite the lack of exact statistics, it is estimated that at least 700,000 Albanians have moved to Greece during the last 25 years.
+The Albanian government estimates 500,000 Albanians in Greece at the very least without accounting for their children.
+The 2011 Greece census indicated that Albanians consisted the biggest group of migrants in Greece, numbered roughly 480,000, but taking into consideration the current population of Greece (11 million) and the fact that the census failed to account for illegal foreigners, it was estimated that Albanians consist of 5% of the population (at least 550,000).
 By 2005, around 600,000 Albanians lived in Greece, forming the largest immigrant community in the country.
 They are economic migrants whose migration began in 1991, following the collapse of the Socialist People's Republic of Albania.
-About 200,000 had acquired a status of homogeneis (co-ethnics) in Greece.

-Contemporary statistics on Albanians in Greece vary.
-There was a drop in the number of registered Albanian immigrants in 2012, suggesting that approximately 130,000 Albanian migrants have lost their stay permits and thereby making 29% of the Albanian immigrant population in Greece irregular.
-After 1991, at least 500,000 Albanians have migrated and relocated to Greece.
-Despite the a lack of exact statistics, it is estimated that at least 700,000 Albanians have moved to Greece during the last 25 years.
-The Albanian government estimates 500,000 Albanians in Greece at the very least, and that is excluding their children.
-A 2011 census indicated that Albanians consisted the biggest group of foreigners in Greece, with roughly 480,000, but taking into consideration the current population of Greece (11 million) and the fact that the census failed to account for illegal foreigners, it was estimated that Albanians consist of 5% of the population (at least 550,000).
+As of 2022, in total, there might have been more than 500,000 Albanian-born migrants and their children who received Greek citizenship over the years.
+In recent years, many Albanian workers and their families have left Greece in search of better opportunities elsewhere in Europe.
+As of 2022, there c.
+292,000 Albanian immigrants are holders of legal permits to live and work in Greece, down from c.
+423,000 in 2021.

-Albanians in Greece have a long history of Hellenisation, assimilation and integration.Lazaridis, Gabriella, and Iordanis Psimmenos.
-"Migrant flows from Albania to Greece: economic, social and spatial exclusion."
-In Eldorado or Fortress?
-Migration in Southern Europe, pp. 170-185.
-Palgrave Macmillan, London, 2000.
+Albanians in Greece have a long history of Hellenisation, assimilation and integration.
 Many ethnic Albanians have been naturalised as Greek nationals, others have self-declared as Greek since arrival and a considerable number live and work across both countries seasonally hence the number of Albanians in the country has often fluctuated.